Alabama Can you legally sell food from home in Alabama?

 Cottage Food Law

 Alabama created a cottage food law (SB 159) in 2014.
-Previously, this state only allowed homemade food sales at farmers markets.
+Previously, producers could only sell non-perishable homemade food at farmers markets.

 Selling Where can you sell homemade food products?